moj-analytical-services/writing_functions_in_r/README.md

 R](https://github.com/moj-analytical-services/IntroRTraining) training
 session & has some experience of using R in their work.

-This training session is periodically run in person/over Teams.
+This training session is run in person/over Teams every few months.
 Alternatively, you can go through this material in your own time - all the notes are available below and you can also find the recording of a previous session